 Location.
-This marker has been replaced by another marker nearby.
-It was located near 38° 44.483′ N, 79° 25.967′ W. Marker was in Riverton, West Virginia, in Pendleton County.
-Marker could be reached from German Valley Road (County Route 9) east of Mountaineer Drive (U.S. 33).
+38° 44.648′ N, 79° 26.28′ W. Marker is in Riverton, West Virginia, in Pendleton County.
+Marker is at the intersection of Mountaineer Drive (U.S. 33) and Germany Valley Road (County Route 9), on the right when traveling north on Mountaineer Drive.
 Touch for map.
-Marker was in this post office area: Riverton WV 26814, United States of America.
+Marker is in this post office area: Riverton WV 26814, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on October 2, 2018.
-It was originally submitted on March 7, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 378 times since then and 50 times this year.
-Photos: 1. submitted on March 7, 2016, by Don Morfe of Baltimore, Maryland.
-2. submitted on June 11, 2018, by Roger Miller of Pulaski, Virginia. • Bernard Fisher was the editor who published this page.
+It was originally submitted on January 20, 2015, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 400 times since then and 71 times this year.
+Photos: 1, 2, 3. submitted on January 20, 2015, by Mike Wintermantel of Pittsburgh, Pennsylvania.